dustinpfister/blog_posts/_posts/js-object-keys.md

 layout: post
 categories: js
 id: 349
-updated: 2020-07-01 07:40:21
+updated: 2020-07-01 07:42:51
-version: 1.19
+version: 1.20
 ---

 In javaScript Object keys in javaScript are the property names of an object that correspond with a value that can be a primitive, or another nested object of one kind or another such as a function or Date object.
 There are a few things to know about object keys in javaScript, such as how to get an array of public key names from a given object, how to create and get hidden key names, and also the work with inherited keys also when it comes to the nature of the prototype property of objects.

-In this post I will be writing about the basics, and also maybe some of the not so basic things to know about with object keys in javaScript.
-This includes the [Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) method as well as other [object prototype methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) like [Object.getOwnPropertyNames](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyNames).
+In this post I will be writing about the basics of javaScript object keys, and also maybe some of the not so basic things to know about with object keys in general when working on a project.
+This includes the [Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) method as well as other [object prototype methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) like [Object.getOwnPropertyNames](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyNames) that I will be getting to when it comes to getting both public and hidden key names of an object.

 <!-- more -->